top of page

 E side of 64th St & S of 127th Ave

 Allegan book p.
-4. Photo of school p.
-4. It is either wooden frame or possibly brick.
-Converted into a residence in 1998
+4. Photo of school It is either wooden-frame or possibly brick.
+By 1952, no students were enrolled.
+Converted into a residence in 1998.
+One-room schools of Allegan County

 Allegan